algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ---

+## Clock

+---

 ## Glossary

  [^1]: virtual processor: is a program that simulates the inner workings of a physical processor;

- [^2]: assembly: or assembly language is a low-level language or a language that is very close to the language of the machine;

- [^3]: C: is a general-purpose programming language;
+ [^2]: C: is a general-purpose programming language;

- [^4]: assembler: is a program that transforms a file in assembly into machine code;
+ [^3]: assembler: is a program that transforms a file in assembly into machine code;

- [^5]: interpreter: is a program that executes a file line by line(in our case it's a binary file);
+ [^4]: interpreter: is a program that executes a file line by line(in our case it's a binary file);

- [^6]: GCC compiler: is a compiler system used widely for compiling C, C++, and C#;

- [^7]: OS: or Operating System, is a system software that manages computer hardware and software resources;
+ [^5]: OS: or Operating System, is a system software that manages computer hardware and software resources;

- [^8]: preprocessor: is a program that processes its input data to produce output that is used as input for another program;
+ [^6]: preprocessor: is a program that processes its input data to produce output that is used as input for another program;

- [^9]: little-endian: endianness designates the order in which bytes of a word of digital data are stored in memory, and little-endian stores the least significant byte first;
+ [^7]: little-endian: endianness designates the order in which bytes of a word of digital data are stored in memory, and little-endian stores the least significant byte first;

- [^10]: RISC: or Reduced Instruction Set Computer, is a computer architecture designated to simplify the individual instructions given to a computer;
+ [^8]: RISC: or Reduced Instruction Set Computer, is a computer architecture designated to simplify the individual instructions given to a computer;

- [^11]: CISC: or Complex Instruction Set Computer, is a computer architecture in which a single instruction can execute several operations;
+ [^9]: CISC: or Complex Instruction Set Computer, is a computer architecture in which a single instruction can execute several operations;

- [^12]: library: is a collection of resources used by a computer program, often for computer development;

- [^13]: operand: is a representation of a data type: a variable, a constant, or a function's result;

- [^14]: argument: is a value that is passed between programs, subroutines, or functions;

- [^15]: machine code: is the name of the language of machines(can also be called binary);

- [^16]: EOF: short for End Of File, indicates the end of a file;
+ [^10]: EOF: short for End Of File, indicates the end of a file;
- [^17]: bit: unit of measure for the memory;

- [^18]: instruction: is an order given to a processor by a program;